What is Acid Reflux?

 What are my treatment options?

 Antacid medication is typically prescribed for the relief of heartburn pain.
-The more common ones include Dexilant, Nexium and Prevacid, which are all called PPI's (proton pump inhibitors).
+The more common ones include Dexilant, Nexium and Prevacid, which are all in the class of PPI's (proton pump inhibitors).

-The problem when using these as the solo treatment for heart burn, is that they have many side effects and longterm consequences.
-These are a result of decreased absorption of important nutrients such as iron and calcium leading to an increased risk of hip, wrist, and spine fractures.
-Use of some antacid medications may also increase the risk of pneumonia.
+These can have many side effects and longterm consequences, including those related to the decreased absorption of important nutrients such as iron and calcium (leading to an increased risk of hip, wrist, and spine fractures).
+Use of some antacid medications may also increase the risk of pneumonia and kidney disease.
 Pepcid AC, in those with impaired kidney function can affect the central nervous system and may result in anxiety, depression, insomnia or drowsiness, and mental disturbances.